syncfusion-content/blazor-docs/blazor/chat-ui/chat-ui.md

 ### Setting timestamp format

-You can use the `TimestampFormat` to display specific format for the timestamp.
+You can use the `TimestampFormat` property to display a specific format for the timestamp of each message in the `Messages` property.
 The default value is `dd/MM/yyyy hh:mm a`, but this can be customized to meet different localization and display needs.

 ### Setting status